sebsacuna/MusiJ/Readme.md

 - Add 'http://sites.imagej.net/Sebsacuna/' to the list
 - Download all the dependencies

-Among the dependencies it is `javacpp-1.4-2` which replaces the `javacpp-0.11` included in Fiji.
+All matrices operations are based on Nd4j, and in the sites it is included the MKL dependencies also.
+These dependencies are quite heavy.
+Among the other dependencies it is `javacpp-1.4-2` which replaces the `javacpp-0.11` included in Fiji.

 ## How to use